⏳ Do you want to skip the read and get right to my winner? Squarespace is the Winner within this Squarespace vs GoDaddy comparison platform test.

-With many businesses shifting to ecommerce due to the ongoing pandemic, long-time service providers are stepping up their game and offering more elaborate site-building and ecommerce deployment suites to customers.
+With many businesses shifting to eCommerce due to the pandemic, long-time service providers are stepping up their game and offering more elaborate site-building and eCommerce deployment suites to customers.
 So which is better GoDaddy or Squarespace?

 Here are the two platforms – GoDaddy and Squarespace – in a nutshell:

 Since 2014, Squarespace Commerce has been used to create and host more than 100,000 online stores worldwide.
 It has a solid following with the global creatives community.
 Many visual artists and photographers have been using it to host galleries to display and sell their work.
 Musicians and composers have also given it their vote as it helps them schedule gigs and sell downloads.

 Since 1997, GoDaddy has been the hosting provider of choice for many personal and professional websites.
 Statistics show that one out of every twenty sites currently online was either built or hosted on the platform.
 To date, GoDaddy boasts of hosting over 80 million unique domains.